 Oddly enough, in Mexico City, we couldn’t almost find ramps or lifts to enter the metro.
 We were carrying luggage and thought we’d use those to avoid carrying the weight up and down the stairs.
-We must have been in at least 7 stations while visiting the city and only saw special access in 1, a wheel chair railing alongside the stairs .
+We must have been in at least 7 stations while visiting the city and only saw special access in 1, that had a wheel chair railing alongside the stairs.
 Weird!
-I am positive there must be a way for wheel-chair access to the metro on each station, after all this is the capital of the country and should be setting example.
-But the truth is that we didn’t see it so if it exists, it’s not that easy to spot, which is also not a good thing.
+I am positive there must be a way for wheel-chair users to access to the metro on each station, after all, this is the capital of the country and it should be setting an example.
+But the truth is that we didn’t see it, so if it exists, it’s not that easy to spot, which is not ideal.

 No matter what your are more attracted to, you are very likely to find at least a couple of things you might like in tierras Mexicanas!

-Mexico is vibrant, so extremely rich in its places and people and good-value for money.
+Mexico is vibrant, so extremely rich in its places & people and very good-value for money too.